 Physical Activity Core

 High-quality nutrition and physical activity are fundamental in optimal growth and development.
 Correspondingly, suboptimal nutrition and exercise are causative factors in the development of obesity, and improvement of these factors are vital for the reversal of obesity and its related disturbances in metabolism.
 There are both independent and synergistic effects of nutrition and physical activity on metabolism and growth.
-To complement research in nutrition, the ACNC Physical Activity Core was established in 2013 to support studies of physical activity and exercise in growth and development.
-The core includes a 3,000-ft2 Fitness Facility for controlled exercise training studies and a ~1400 ft2 Laboratory for Active Kids and Families which is an exercise test laboratory enabling measurements of various components of fitness.
-The core provides support for physical activity and exercise studies in children and adults.
+The ACNC Physical Activity Core was established in 2013 to support ACNC investigators conduct studies of physical activity and exercise in growth and development.
+The core includes a 3,000-ft2 Fitness Facility for controlled exercise training studies and a ~1400 ft2 Laboratory for Active Kids and Families which is a fully-equipped pediatric exercise test laboratory.

 The Fitness Facility is outfitted with four treadmills, four recumbent bikes, and four elliptical machines, in addition to easily adjustable equipment for resistance exercise that facilitates studies in pregnant women and in children.
 Intensity can be closely monitored through heart rate monitors.
 The facility also has floor space for free play, directed activities and class activities.
 Step benches, medicine balls, free weights, smaller gym equipment and mats are also available.